2023-2024 Admissions: Léman is accepting applications for Explorers (12-24 months) to Grade 12. Submit your application

 When can I submit an application for admission?

-Léman Manhattan begins accepting applications for the following school year at the end of August, prior to Labor Day.
+Léman Manhattan begins accepting applications for the following school year at the end of August, before Labor Day.
 Completed admissions applications will be reviewed by the Admissions Committee and notifications will be made on a continuous, space-available basis.
 Should Léman Manhattan be your school of choice, we encourage you to participate in our Early Notification program.

 What takes place during my child's visit?

 PreK 3, PreK 4 and Kindergarten applicants participate in an observed playgroup with similar-aged children.
 Students applying to Grade 1 through 5 participate in a half-day classroom visit at Léman.
-Middle and Upper School students participate in a one-on-one interview with an Admissions representative.
+Middle and High School students participate in a one-on-one interview with an Admissions representative.

 When will I be notified about admission decisions?